We are Linguists

 - discover and develop an appreciation of a range of writing in the language studied.

-All classes will have access to a high-quality French foreign language curriculum, using the Language Angels scheme of work and resources.
-This will progressively develop children's skills in foreign languages through regularly taught and well-planned weekly lessons in key stage 1 and key stage 2 which will be taught by class teachers.
+All Key Stage 2 pupils will have access to a high-quality French foreign language curriculum, using the Language Angels scheme of work and resources.
+This will progressively develop children's skills in foreign languages through regularly taught and well-planned weekly lessons.
 Children will progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes.